iselang/num/README.md

 ## Introduction

-Num is a powerful and lightweight code kit designed to complement like the ISE language.
+Num?, It's programming language that runs on the fly.. like no installation needed.
+It's fast, user-friendly, and built with dynamic UX in mind.. it is a powerful and lightweight code kit designed to complement like the ISE language.
 It provides developers with essential tools and components for building efficient, scalable, and high-performance web applications.

-It's programming language that runs on the fly—no installation needed.
-It's fast, user-friendly, and built with dynamic UX in mind.

 ## NOTE
 - This is half open source.